 1986 was the year of disasters.
 That year the Challenger exploded killing its entire crew including a young teacher named Sharon Christa Corrigan.
 It was also the year of the worst nuclear disaster ever in Chernobyl and the year the first women in the U.S. died from AIDS.
 To me and my family, 1986 was the year my father disappeared into thin air and the nightmare, otherwise known as our life, began.

 I was looking forward to turning ten and with good reason.
 Every year my mother made sure I had the nicest and most exciting party in town.
-With her trademark energy and enthusiasm, and her teacher skills, my mother knew how to throw a party.
-There were some years where we’d hire entertainment, and other years where she was the entertainment, but every year my friends knew that my parties would be a hit.
+With her trademark energy and enthusiasm, and her engaging teaching skills, my mother knew how to throw a party.
+There were some years where we’d hire entertainment, and other years where she was the entertainment, but every year my friends knew that my parties would be the best.

-We lived in a very orthodox area of Far Rockaway on a quiet block in a very charming brick colonial home.
-My house, although officially in Far Rockaway, practically bordered Lawrence, a neighboring community considered very wealthy, also populated with Jews but of the more modern orthodox variety.
+We lived in a small tight knit orthodox community in Far Rockaway on a quiet block in a very charming brick colonial home.
+My house, although officially in Far Rockaway, practically bordered Lawrence, a neighboring community considered very wealthy and populated with Jews but of the more modern orthodox variety.
 Our block was quiet and very few cars drove by, allowing us to play on the streets with little fear.
-We had quite a large corner property in comparison to the other homes and our backyard became a place where all the neighborhood kids would gather, even when we were not there.
-My father bought us a metal swing set which we spent hours and hours playing on, hanging, swinging, climbing and falling.
-During the winter we built forts and huge snowmen, and the neighborhood kids would never leave.
-We loved making angels in the snow and having snow ball fights.
+We had quite a large corner property in comparison to the other homes and our backyard was the place where all the neighborhood kids would gather, even when we were not there.
+My father built us a metal swing set which we spent hours and hours playing on, hanging, swinging, climbing and falling.
+During the winter we would build forts and huge snowmen and make angels in the snow for hours on end.

-An added attraction, which kept the children coming, was our pet monkey Udi who my father purchased for us on one of his business trips.
+An added attraction, which kept the neighborhood kids coming, was our pet monkey Udi who my father brought home for us from one of his many business trips abroad.

 ”It’s a monkey, silly!”
-My Father replied with a big grin.
+My Father replied in his heavy Israeli accent with a big grin.

 ”Yisrael!”
 My mother said with a small nervous smile.
 “We can’t have a monkey…”